BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 - Too Short: Users have to make sure that their head and mouth is very close toward the mic while recording.

-- Very Sensitive to the Desktop Noise.
-It will pick up any noise from the desktop surface because its mic is very close to the desktop surface.
-The noise of keyboard typing and desktop surface tapping/scratching are easily recording into the Blue Yeti mic.
+- Very Sensitive to the Desktop Noise: It will pick up any noise from the desktop surface because its mic is very close to the desktop surface.
+The noise of keyboard typing and desktop surface tapping/scratching are easily recording into the Blue Yeti USB microphone.

 What Are The Factors You Should Consider Before Buying A Mic Stand For Your Blue Yeti?